 5. Leave the cream on for 8-12 hours

 The cream needs at least 8 hours to work.
 The best plan is to apply it before you go to bed, throw on some cottons and then wash it off in the shower the following morning.
-Some people leave it on for 24 hours thinking it will be more effective, but this will actually damage your skin and slow the healing process.
+Some people leave it on for 24 hours thinking it will be more effective, but this is not true.
+What will happen if you leave permethrin cream on too long?
+Well, because permethrin is an insecticide, and toxic, it will actually damage your skin and slow the healing process.
 Don’t leave it on for more than 12 hours.
 The scabies will be dead long before then.

 6. DON’T WASH YOUR HANDS!